-Today, I still have spots, but I'm managing to learn what triggers them and how to calm them when they do appear.
+Today, at almost 32, I still have spots, but I'm managing to learn what triggers them and how to calm them when they do appear.
 I've found products that have worked wonders with reducing acne scarring and am beginning to introduce formulas to help with how I might want my skin to look in the future.
 Most importantly, though, when I look in the mirror, I feel pretty content with the skin I'm in.
 This comes with time, not products, but I hope these recommendations will help you on your way.

 When I entered my 20s, I was well and truly a face-wipe kind of girl.
 As I approach the end of this decade, however, cleansing is my favourite part of my skincare routine (not only due to the improvement in my skin from a good double cleanse but also because of the ritual of it).

 "For women in their 20s, a good cleanser is essential," says Tiina Meder, dermatologist and founder of Meder Beauty Science.
 In fact, she goes as far as to say that it's the most important skincare product of this decade.
 So if you buy just one skincare product, make it a cleanser.

 As I've experienced personally, many women in their 20s find themselves living in overly polluted cities with a hectic lifestyle and skin that produces excess sebum.
 "As a result, it's crucial that the skin is cleansed of makeup, dirt, dead skin cells, excess oil and other pollutants," Meder tells me.
 "The cleanser of choice must be gentle and effective whilst also helping to restore the natural skin barrier and provide a calming effect."

 Skincare expert Susanne Kaufmann also confirms that although other skincare needs will vary depending on your specific skin type, "gently cleansing at morning and at night is always very important."